evmcnb/quartz/content/Pearls/Menopause.md

 #### Management

 ##### HRT
 Cannot give unopposed oestrogen, so oral or transdermal combined HRT is given if the women has a uterus.
-Symptoms typically last 2-5 years
+Symptoms typically last 2-5 years.
+If not technically menopausal yet, go cyclical otherwise continuous.

 Can also give [[Pearls/Intrauterine contraceptive device|Mirena Coil]]

 Treatment with HRT has some risks:
 - [[Full/Deep Vein Thrombosis|Deep Vein Thrombosis]] slight increased risk with **oral** HRT.
 No increased with with **transdermal** HRT
 - Slightly increased risk with oral HRT
-- Breast cancer increased risk with all combined HRT, although the mortality from breast cancer is not raised
+- Breast cancer increased risk with progestogen, although the mortality from breast cancer is not raised
 - Ovarian cancer: increased risk with all HRT
 - Heard disease: oral HRT started 10 years after the menopause